 First, we need to outline the vendor response to the log4j vulnerability, because their response largely dictated how our teams were able to proceed.

 NOTE: “Vendor” refers to the organisations that leverage open-source software to build and maintain products to sell, irrespective of organisational size.

 Code flaws are inevitable, irrespective of whether using proprietary or open-source code.
-Thus, a key item to bring to light here is that a vendor’s responsibility is to ensure their customers have the resources needed to rectify a situation like this.
-However, unless a customer has purchased a support package, or a higher level of service or subscription, the vendor’s responsibility ends there.
+Thus, a key item to bring to light here is that a vendor’s responsibility is to ensure their clients have the resources needed to rectify a situation like this.
+However, unless a client has purchased a support package, or a higher level of service or subscription, the vendor’s responsibility ends there.
 From that point, it is the responsibility of the owner/lessee of the device or software to deploy the patches/fixes provided.

 Apache released a list of all the major vendors and their products that leveraged log4j in some way shape or form.
 This list enabled organisations to quickly go through and see if and how they may be affected, and to what extent they would need to possibly cut off outside access to their devices.